safontj/get_clean_data/README.md

 The names of the activities and the users IDs are used to assign users and activity descriptions to each observation set with *cbind*

-The script uses the added "activity" and "subject" fields to to group the information by activity and subject, using the mean.
+The script uses the added "activity" and "subject" fields to group the information by activity and subject, using the mean.
 The *aggregate* function is used fot this.

 Finally the new clean data set is stored in a "run_analysis.txt" file with *write.table*